shotsofdeath98/Grumboz-capture-the-flag/README.md

 the world flag will change based on what team captures the world flag.

 easy to setup.
-just find a nice zone and set your gps coordinates for each flag then restart core.
+just find a nice spot and set your gps coordinates for each flag then restart core. the world flag can be placed at any location. the script will compensate for zone/map changes.